imcs-compsim/MIRCO/README.md

 ### Clone the repository

-You can clone the repository along with its submodules using:
+The repository can be cloned along with its submodules using:

 ```bash
 cd <someBaseDir>